Restaurant Wedding Catering Basics

 Gone are the days of strict etiquette surrounding how to host a wedding reception.
 Today’s modern bride is as likely to want a completely unique wedding menu, like a series of tasting stations, as she is a traditional sit-down meal.
-Of course, as the caterer, your menu needs to have some parameters; you can’t offer everything on your dining room menu as part of your catering menu, since a lot of dishes won’t hold up for the long period time that catered food sometimes requires. wedding catering menu can be as simple or as elaborate as you want to make it.
-Read more about catering menu basics.
+Of course, as the caterer, your menu needs to have some parameters.
+You can’t offer everything on your dining room menu as part of your catering menu since a lot of dishes won’t hold up for the long periods that catered food sometimes requires.
+Your wedding catering menu can be as simple or as elaborate as you want to make it.

 When it comes to pricing a catered wedding menu, do your homework.
-Find out what other local caterers and restaurants who cater are charging for catered events.
-Also check out your local grocery store and find out how much they are charging for party platters and meals.
+Find out what other local caterers and restaurants are charging for catered events.
+Also, check out your local grocery store and find out how much they are charging for party platters and meals.

 - Room fee